Ashwagandha is quite a mouthful, I know! (It’s latin name Withania somnifera is even more of a tongue twister.)

 The hormone-modulating effect of Ashwagandha is thought to be facilitated by several naturally-occurring phytochemicals.

 Many clinical studies support what our ancient predecessors already knew; Ashwagandha can help to regulate stress.
 In addition to the anecdotal evidence provided by our forebears, modern natural medicine is adding to the Ashwagandha story.

 In 2012, A Study of 100 people that were diagnosed with anxiety were allocated to take either Ashwagandha or a placebo during a two month period.
 By the end of the trial, the Ashwagandha treatment cohort showed significantly lower anxiety and - here’s the real kicker - 28% lower levels of cortisol levels were reported! (the stress hormone).

 This is important for a number of reasons.
-Firstly, clinically measuring cortisol levels eliminates the possibility of a ‘self-perceived’ improvement in anxiety. i.e. It’s not a subjective improvement.
+Firstly, clinically the statements have been evaluated measuring cortisol levels eliminates the possibility of a ‘self-perceived’ improvement in anxiety. i.e. It’s not a subjective improvement.